Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas

-This offers us the starting point for our symmetrization procedure where we will transform the variables of \cref{Bloch0term,Bloch1term,Bloch2term} from $(\mathbf{r},\mathbf{r}')\rightarrow(\mathbf{R},\mathbf{s})$ before taking the inverse Laplace transforms in \cref{A0term2,A1term2,A2term2}.
-Upon first glance one might attempt to directly transform the KODM [\cref{KODM,A0term,A1term,A2term}] into symmetric coordinates, however, by doing this one risks incorrectly neglecting the the appearance of additional terms of the symmetric semiclassical expansion proportional to both $\hbar$ and $\hbar^{2}$.
-These new terms form from the $\exp[-\beta V(\mathbf{r})]$ factor within the integrands in \cref{Bloch0term,Bloch1term,Bloch2term} which we will show.
-For simplicity, we will perform the transformation of variables to each term separately, starting with $A_{0}$ and ending with $A_{2}$.
-The results will be summed afterwards via \cref{KODM} to obtain the KODM in terms of the symmetric coordinates $(\mathbf{R},\mathbf{s})$.
+For the sake of pedagogical clarity, we will perform the transformation of variables} to each term separately, starting with $A_{0}^{{WK}}$ and ending with $A_{2}^{{WK}}$ {(we recall that these terms are identical to the $A_{0,1,2}^{{K}}$ of the Kirzhnitz ODM)}.
+The results will be summed afterwards via \cref{KODM} to obtain {equivalently the WKODM or} the KODM in terms of the symmetric coordinates $(\mathbf{R},\mathbf{s})$.